6. Self and Identity

 “…the attention we pay and the values we hold both contribute to the answer which we receive.”

 McGilchrist says that while the self is needed for our development and individuation, we must eventually transcend the self.
 He points to a value that will lift us to a higher Gestalt.
-It is a remembrance – or is it a knowing? – of a higher identity.
+It is a remembrance – a renewed knowing – of our higher identity.
 Our highest identity is as the undifferentiated potential of consciousness, which continually expresses itself as awareness, attention, experience, resonance, harmony, beauty, truth, goodness, love, time, space, matter, and self.
-According to Jung, experiences of a higher Gestalts bring a lasting peace of mind.
+There is one teaching on which all varieties of the Perennial Philosophy agree: ‘That Art Thou.’
+It is the last end of every human being to discover that fact for themselves.

 “… I believe each being is an individuating, and individuated, actualized expression of potential of consciousness as a whole, which is never ultimately divisible from it.”